-Regardless, despite any differences, there is still a surprising overall similarity across both the fund universe (Figure 1) and relative to benchmark provider sets (Figure 2).
+Overall, this is similar to our target date fund category approach, where we also utilize a winsorization approach to handle outlier data; however, we select one representative share class per provider per vintage year that represents the oldest share class and have no assets under management criteria exclusions.
+In both the S&P and Mesirow classification approaches, a "to" provider is identified as one that goes from the 2020 vintage year straight to a retirement portfolio, whereas a "through" provider will include vintage years, such as 2015 and 2010, beyond the most recent past vintage year.
+Despite these noted differences, there is still a surprising overall similarity across both the fund universe (Figure 1) and relative to the Morningstar and S&P benchmark provider sets (Figure 2).
 This overall similarity implies that most target date fund providers, as well as the benchmark set providers, pursue reasonably similar approaches in determining the appropriate relative risk level for the various vintage years.
-In other words, the manner in which risk is modeled for different time horizons is likely similar, or else, substantial herding behavior has occurred in this regard if it is not driven by underlying modelling methodology.
+In other words, the manner in which risk is modeled for different time horizons is likely similar, or else, substantial herding behavior has occurred in this regard if, in fact, allocation similarity is not driven by underlying modeling methodology.